MOV-AI/frontend-npm-lib-core/README.md

 The Mov.AI's core frontend library.

-Here we place all reusable/common code regarding frontend.
+Here we place all reusable/common code regarding frontend, such as communication with database, authentication, etc.

 Its main use will be to build Mov.AI applications.